-Other: The Company has been named, along with many other manufacturers of wireless phones, wireless operators and industry-related organizations, as a defendant in several purported class action lawsuits, and several individually filed actions pending in Maryland, New York, Pennsylvania, Washington D.C., Georgia and Louisiana, seeking monetary damages arising out of its sale of cellular phones.
+Other: The Company has been named, along with many other manufacturers of wireless phones, wireless operators and industry-related organizations, as a defendant in several purported class action lawsuits, and several individually filed actions pending in Maryland, Pennsylvania, Washington D.C., and Louisiana, seeking monetary damages arising out of its sale of cellular phones.
 The courts that have reviewed similar claims against other companies to date have held that there was insufficient scientific basis for the plaintiffs' claims in those cases.

 On October 28, 2005, it was reported that six companies (Broadcom, Nokia, Texas Instruments, NEC, Panasonic and Ericsson) filed complaints with the European Commission, alleging that the Company violated European Union competition law in its WCDMA licensing practices.
-To date, the Company has not received all of the complaints.
+The Company has received the complaints and is in the process of preparing a response.

 Although there can be no assurance that unfavorable outcomes in any of the foregoing matters would not have a material adverse effect on the Company's operating results, liquidity or financial position, the Company believes the claims made by other parties are without merit and will vigorously defend the actions.
 The Company has not recorded any accrual for contingent liability associated with the legal proceedings described above based on the Company's belief that a liability, while possible, is not probable.
 Further, any possible range of loss cannot be estimated at this time.
 The Company is engaged in numerous other legal actions arising in the ordinary course of its business and believes that the ultimate outcome of these actions will not have a material adverse effect on its operating results, liquidity or financial position.
-In addition, some matters that have previously been disclosed may no longer be described in this Note because of rulings in the campany's business or other developments rendering them, in the Company's judgment, no longer material to the Company's operating results, liquidity or financial position.
+In addition, some matters that have previously been disclosed may no longer be described in this Note because of rulings in the case, settlements, changes in the Company's business or other developments rendering them, in the Company's judgment, no longer material to the Company's operating results, liquidity or financial position.

 Long-Term Financing.
 The Company agreed to provide certain CDMA customers of Telefonaktiebolaget LM Ericsson (Ericsson) with long-term interest bearing debt financing for the purchase of cdmaOne base station equipment, CDMA2000 base station equipment and related infrastructure equipment and/or associated services.
-At December 25, 2005, the Company had a commitment to extend up to \$118 million in long-term financing to certain CDMA customers of Ericsson.
+At March 26, 2006, the Company had a commitment to extend up to \$118 million in long-term financing to certain CDMA customers of Ericsson.
 The funding of this commitment, if it occurs, is not subject to a fixed expiration date and is subject to the CDMA customers meeting conditions prescribed in the financing arrangement and, in certain cases, to Ericsson also financing a portion of such sales and services.
 Financing under this arrangement is generally collateralized by the related equipment.
 The commitment represents the maximum amount to be financed; actual financing may be in lesser amounts.

 Operating Leases.
 The Company leases certain of its facilities and equipment under noncancelable operating leases, with terms ranging from less than 1 year to 27 years and with provisions for cost-of-living increases for certain leases.
-Future minimum lease payments for the remainder of fiscal 2006 and each of the subsequent four years from fiscal 2007 through 2010 are \$50 million, \$55 million, \$29 million, \$21 million and \$18 million, respectively, and \$55 million thereafter.
+Future minimum lease payments for the remainder of fiscal 2006 and each of the subsequent four years from fiscal 2007 through 2010 are \$35 million, \$56 million, \$32 million, \$25 million and \$23 million, respectively, and \$71 million thereafter.